CONTINUING BEGINNERS CLASS

 Designed to take the mystery out of how to move the body with understanding and without pain.
-Refund policy – 50% during 1st or 2nd week, no refund after 2nd week of the course.
-Classes meet once a week for five weeks and are 1 1/2 hours long.
-No admissions after the second session.
+Classes will reaffirm basic poses.
+Ideal for new students and those who haven’t practiced recently.
+Join at any time.
 Preregistering is requested, but not necessary.

 MULTI-LEVEL III CLASSES